5 Best Alternatives to Audible (2023)

 How it works: Chirp offers limited-time deals on popular audiobooks with savings of up to 95% and no requirement to subscribe to the service.

 Why we recommend it: For occasional audiobook listeners, Chirp offers a good selection of cheap audiobooks without the need to commit to a monthly subscription.
 For avid audiobook listeners, Chirp is a great addition to other audiobook services as it has some really good deals and can be less expensive than Audible.
-Read our Chirp audiobooks review to learn more about why we like the service.
+Chirp stands out as a cost-effective alternative to Audible for those who prefer not to be tied to a subscription.
+Read our Chirp Books review to learn more about why we like the service.

-Getting started: click here to go to the Chirp website to create a free account.
+Getting started: go to the Chirp website to create a free account.
 Pick what types of audiobooks you enjoy and Chirp will start sending you a daily email with audiobook deals.

 Tip: get 30% off your first Chirp purchase with our code: CHIRPAA30